FAQ about Interlibrary Loans (ILL) & Article/Chapter Scan & Deliver service

-Interlibrary loans is a service who's primary goal is to obtain research material Concordia Libraries do not own, therefore material that is part of the Concordia Library collection, including textbooks in the Course Reserves collection, cannot be borrowed.
+Interlibrary loans is a service whose primary goal is to obtain research material Concordia Library does not own, therefore material that is part of the Concordia Library collection, including textbooks in the Course Reserves collection, cannot be borrowed.

-We encourage you to check the Libraries' Discovery Search, before placing a request in Colombo.
-If you are requesting something that the library catalogue says we have in the library but you have confirmed it is not available (it is recommended you seek help at one of our service points), please make a note of this in your request.
+We encourage you to check the Library's Discovery Search, before placing a request in Colombo.
+If you are requesting something that the Library catalogue says we have in the Library but you have confirmed it is not available (it is recommended you seek help at one of our service points), please make a note of this in your request.

 Otherwise, most requests interlibrary loans receives can be borrowed from other libraries.
 However, you should be aware that most libraries will not lend: